LiaScript/docs/README.md

 ### Dot-Plots

                                  --{{0}}--
-If the there are more point with the same character for one x-value, then only dots are plotted.
-And by using upper and lower case characters you can also define the size and the shape of the dots.
+If there are more points with the same character for one x-value, then only dots are plotted.
+By using upper and lower case characters, you can also define the size and the shape of the dots.

-Markdown-format:
+LiaScript-format:

 ```markdown
     10 |        rrrrrrrrrrrr    x